 Home prices in your market are on a downswing

-As mentioned previously, home prices should be trending upwards or at least holding stable.
-When home prices are on a down swing, the buyers approach listings with the expectation of getting a good deal and are less likely to bid up the price.
+For an underpricing strategy to work in the seller’s favor, home prices should be trending upward or at least holding stable.
+When home prices are on a downswing, the buyers approach listings with the expectation of getting a good deal and are less likely to bid up the price.

 There are plenty of similar homes on the market

 When there’s a lot of inventory of comparable homes in the market and less demand that indicates a buyer’s market.
 This means buyers won’t be inclined to overbid if they can find a similar home for the same or a lower price.

 When your home is priced too much below market value, then buyers may automatically think your home is in need of extensive repairs.
 Even if this isn’t true, the misconception can grow as the home sits longer on the market, and doesn’t sell at the reduced price, because people are concerned about the amount of work it may need.